-Statistics support the quantitative significance of the Air Force (including the Air Force Reserve and Air National Guard) role in Hurricane Katrina relief operations.
-USAF helicopters flew 648 sorties, 599 of these on search and rescue missions that rescued 4,322 people.
+Statistics prove the quantitative significance of the Air Force role in Hurricane Katrina relief operations.
+USAF helicopters flew 648 sorties, 599 of these on search and rescue missions that rescued 4322 people.
 Air Force fixed-wing aircraft flew 4,095 sorties, 3,398 of these on air mobility missions.
 USAF aircraft evacuated 26,943 displaced persons from New Orleans and surrounding areas to airports and bases outside of the disaster area.
 The Air Force air-evacuated more than 2,600 medical patients to medical facilities across the country.
 USAF medical teams at the New Orleans International Airport treated 16,714 patients, including more than 5,500 in two days.
 The Air Force airlifted 11,450 tons of relief cargo from various parts of the country to the disaster zone.
 Transports carried thousands of emergency personnel, including engineers, electricians, doctors, nurses, cooks, and troops from all over the country to New Orleans and southern Mississippi.
-Among the Air Force aircraft involved were 49 C-130s, 31 KC-135s, 25 HH-60s, 16 C-5s, 15 C-17s, 31 KC-135s, 9 UH-1s, and 5 MH-53s, as well as HC-130s, MC-130s, WC-130s, U-2s, and OC-135s.24
+Among the Air Force aircraft involved were 49 C-130s, 31 KC-135s, 25 HH-60s, 16 C-5s, 15 C-17s, 31 KC-135s, 9 UH-1s, and 5 MH-53s, as well as HC-130s, MC-130s, WC-130s, U-2s, and OC-135s.

-The immense contribution of the Air Force in Hurricane Katrina disaster relief represents only a fraction of the total Defense Department effort, which involved elements of the National Guard, the Army, Navy, and the Marine Corps.
-Although not part of the Defense Department, the Coast Guard also played a major role.
-The Defense Department flew 12,786 helicopter sorties, rescuing 15,000 and transporting 80,000 in one of the largest mass evacuations in history.
+The immense contribution of the Air Force in Hurricane Katrina disaster relief was only a fraction of the total Defense Department effort, which involved elements of the National Guard, the Army, Navy, and the Marine Corps.
+Although not technically part of the Defense Department, the Coast Guard also played a major role.
+The Pentagon flew 12,786 helicopter sorties, rescued 15,000 citizens, and transported 80,000 people in one of the largest mass evacuations in history.
 From nine regional military bases, the Defense Department distributed huge quantities of equipment and supplies, including more than 30 million meals.
-The Pentagon's response to Hurricane Katrina was the largest deployment of military forces for a civilsupport mission in U.S. history.
+The Pentagon's response to Hurricane Katrina was the largest deployment of military forces for a civil-support mission in U.S. history.
+24